When furnishing, decorating or painting the interior or exterior of your home you should consider the following rules when selecting colours:

 Rule no. 12: Confirm and double check your colour decisions

-Second: Be really thorough and try some of the online tools provided by the various paint suppliers.
+Try one or more of the online tools provided by various paint suppliers.
 Here is an incomplete list: